550+ 5-Star ReviewsWhatsApp

 Summary of Organ Transplant Dilemmas in the UK for Medical Interviews

-There are currently almost 7000 people in the UK waiting for an organ transplant - ranging from the heart to corneas
+1. There are around 8,000 people in the UK actively waiting for an organ transplant – the highest number on record (as of March 2025) – ranging from hearts to corneas, with thousands more temporarily suspended from the list.

-Key Ethical and Social Issues Related to Organ Donations in the UK
+Organ Donation Ethical Issues: Key Ethical and Social Dilemmas in the UK

 When someone dies, some of their organs may be viable to be harvested.
 This depends on factors such as the biochemical, morphological, and functional viability of the organs.
 Many donors will have some organs that are viable for transplant and some that are not.